 - Chair, International Conference Scientific Program Committee, Alzheimer's Association, 2019

 - De Leon Prize in Neuroimaging Senior Scientist Award, 2018

 - Dorothy Dillon Eweson Lecturer Award, American Federation for Aging Research, 2008

-- Paul B. Beeson Career Development Award in Aging, National Institute on Aging, American Federation for Aging Research, John A. Hartford Foundation, Atlantic Philanthropies and Starr Foundation, 2007
+- Paul B. Beeson Career Development Award, National Institute on Aging, 2007